finos/FDC3/README.md

 ## Learn more and interact with the community

-If you have any questions, or would like to find out more, please send an email to [fdc3@finos.org].
+The fastest and more interactive way to connect and ask questions to the FDC3 community is to join the [#fdc3 channel on the FINOS slack](https://finos-lf.slack.com/messages/fdc3/).

-You can also join the FDC3 mailing list to receive future updates: send an email to [fdc3+subscribe@finos.org].
+If you'd like to receive official updates, and/or you don't have access to Slack, please send an email to [fdc3@finos.org].
+You can join the list by sending an email to [fdc3+subscribe@finos.org].

-Another great way to interact with the community, is to attend the quarterly [FDC3 General Meeting]: you will receive an invite by signing up to the mailing list, or you can find the meeting in the [FINOS Project Meetings Calendar].
+Finally, another great way to interact with the community, is to attend the quarterly [FDC3 General Meeting]: you will receive an invite by signing up to the mailing list, or you can find the meeting in the [FINOS Project Meetings Calendar].

 [fdc3@finos.org]: mailto:fdc3@finos.org
 [fdc3+subscribe@finos.org]: mailto:fdc3+subscribe@finos.org